stevenvachon/jquery.transitionsend/README.md

 This plugin has been built to work with jQuery's [`on()`](http://api.jquery.com/on/), [`one()`](http://api.jquery.com/one/) and [`off()`](http://api.jquery.com/off/) functions instead of a unique API.
 This **allows for abstraction**.

-For browsers that do not support CSS transitions, the event will be triggered immediately without delay.
+For browsers that do not support CSS transitions, the event will be dispatched immediately without delay.

 Current technology prohibits this plugin's ability to detect when a transition has been cancelled (by means of CSS changes or other).
 You will have to keep track of such things yourself.

 ## Usage
 ### Overview
-It is recommended that you use `jQuery.one()` instead of `jQuery.on()` because the callback will only be called once.
+It is recommended that you use `jQuery.one()` instead of `jQuery.on()` because the callback will only be triggered once.
 ```js
 $(selector).addClass("cool-animation");